 Outdoor Wedding: Less Need to Decorate

-If your wedding setting is suitably picturesque, too much decoration is just gilding the lilly.
+If your wedding setting is suitably picturesque, too much decoration is just gilding the lily.
 Why bring vases full of flowers to a place where wildflowers are already growing?
 Why bother wrapping streamers around things if there are trees arching overhead?
 The beauty of nature is your best decoration for an outdoor wedding.
 It needs minimal setup and it doesn’t cost a dime.